NCAS-CMS/um-training/_sources/working-with-suites.rst.txt

 This time you should only see one suite listed in the results pane.

-* Now run a query to list all suites **owned by rosalynhatcher containing ARCHER in their title**.
+* Now run a query to list all suites **owned by rosalynhatcher containing ARCHER2 in their title**.

 The searches you run within ``rosie go`` are recorded in your search history.